 - The NAV of UNG's shares relates directly to the daily changes in the price of the Benchmark Futures Contract and other assets held by UNG and fluctuations in the prices of these assets could materially adversely affect an investment in UNG's shares.
-Past performance is not necessarily indicative of future results; all or substantially all of an investment in UNG could be lost. - The demand for natural gas correlates closely with general economic growth rates. - Other factors that may affect the demand for natural gas and therefore its price, include technological improvements in energy efficiency; seasonal weather patterns, which affect the demand for natural gas associated with heating and cooling; increased competitiveness of alternative energy sources that have so far generally not been competitive with natural gas without the benefit of government subsidies or mandates; and changes in technology or consumer preferences that alter fuel choices, such as toward alternative fueled or electric transportation and broad-based changes in personal income levels. - Natural gas prices also vary depending on a number of factors affecting supply and demand of natural gas, including geopolitical risk associated with wars, terrorist acts and tensions between countries. - The supply of and demand for natural gas may also be impacted by changes in interest rates, inflation, and other local or regional market conditions, as well as by the development of alternative energy sources. - Price volatility may possibly cause the total loss of your investment. - Geopolitical risk, including as a result of the Russia-Ukraine war and Middle East conflict, has the potential to create further supply disruptions and sanctions, which could lead to further volatility. - Infectious disease outbreaks like COVID-19 could negatively affect UNL and the valuation and performance of UNG's investments. - Historical performance of UNG and the Benchmark Futures Contract is not indicative of future performance.
+Past performance is not necessarily indicative of future results; all or substantially all of an investment in UNG could be lost. - The demand for natural gas correlates closely with general economic growth rates. - Other factors that may affect the demand for natural gas and therefore its price, include technological improvements in energy efficiency; seasonal weather patterns, which affect the demand for natural gas associated with heating and cooling; increased competitiveness of alternative energy sources that have so far generally not been competitive with natural gas without the benefit of government subsidies or mandates; and changes in technology or consumer preferences that alter fuel choices, such as toward alternative fueled or electric transportation and broad-based changes in personal income levels. - Natural gas prices also vary depending on a number of factors affecting supply and demand of natural gas, including geopolitical risk associated with wars, terrorist acts and tensions between countries. - The supply of and demand for natural gas may also be impacted by changes in interest rates, inflation, and other local or regional market conditions, as well as by the development of alternative energy sources. - Price volatility may possibly cause the total loss of your investment. - Natural disasters, public health disruptions (such as the COVID-19 pandemic), and international armed conflicts could impact the price of commodities and/or the value, pricing and liquidity of UNG's investments or assets which, in turn, could cause the loss of your investment in UNG - Historical performance of UNG and the Benchmark Futures Contract is not indicative of future performance.